 Being one of the top tourist destinations in the UK, the Yorkshire Dales has an array of attractions and things to do throughout the year

-You can walk alongside the enchanting Ingleton Waterfalls, or take a trip to man-made sights like the iconic Ribblehead Viaduct.
+Yorkshire Dales walks include along the enchanting Ingleton Waterfalls, or to man-made sights like the iconic Ribblehead Viaduct.
 This stunning feat of Victorian engineering crosses the valley of the River Ribble.
+Browse our Yorkshire Dales walking guide for further inspiration on how to experience the great outdoors.
+A catalogue of Yorkshire Dales pubs are on-hand for a refreshing drink along your travels.

-Lovers of history will find their interest piqued by the medieval Skipton Castle and the Norman fortress of Richmond Castle.
+Lovers of history will never get bored with the variety of heritage attractions in the Yorkshire Dales.
+The medieval Skipton Castle and the Norman fortress of Richmond Castle are among the most popular historic sites.
 Pendragon Castle is a ruin which, according to the legend, was built by King Arthur’s father in the 5th century.

 During your holiday in the Yorkshire Dales, you will never be short of things to do with our Yorkshire Dales Travel Guide.